pletfix/docs/en/testing.md

 <a name="method-selectOption"></a>
 #### `selectOption()` {.method}

-Select an option in a select box or in a radio group.
+Selects an option in a select box or in a radio group.

     $page = $this->session->getPage();
     $el = $page->find('css', '.something');